ajam/pulp/README.md

 npm run build
 ```

-To watch your `.styl` files for changes and automatically recompile the CSS:
+To launch a webserver and recompile your files on change:

 ```bash
 npm run dev